Attraction of the Week: The National Elk Refuge in Jackson Hole, Wyoming

-Jackson Hole Mountain Resort – Both nordic and alpine skiing, tubing, and dog sled rides are available.
+Winter recreation at Jackson Hole Mountain Resort – Both Nordic and alpine skiing, tubing, and dog sled rides are available.

 Shopping, dining & sightseeing in Jackson Town Square – The unique, picturesque downtown is home to many local businesses and offers great views of surrounding landscapes.
 Also be sure to check out the elk antler arches!

-Driving along Gros Ventre Rd. – Plenty of moose sightings and fantastic views to take in along the way!
+Scenic drive along Gros Ventre Rd. – Plenty of moose sightings and fantastic mountain views to take in along the way!